enyone/blog/_drafts/2017-01-07-Randomness-in-systems.md

 Still randomness is key part in important practices like cryptography.
 Thus it is important to understand terms **random** and **randomness**.

+end of TL;DR so now go and read...

 Sources of randomness
 ---